boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 :  TBD5

 Description:
-: Observed Experiments ID (ExIDs) in the UNSAFE Experimental option (UEXP, Kind=254).
+: Observed ExIDs in the UNSAFE Experimental option (UEXP, Kind=254).
 : A basicList of udpExID Information Elements, with each udpExID Information Element carries the ExID observed in an UEXP option.

 Abstract Data Type: